RudyPastel/landlord/README.md

 ## Design choices

-`landlord` helps its developer hone his craft too by providing an opportunity to learn and hopefully master packages, tools and paradigms.
+`landlord` helps its developer hone his craft by providing an opportunity to learn and hopefully master packages, tools and paradigms.
 As a result, the code has more features than needed.
 The design choices and their rationales are documented in the design vignette.